-This also keeps your personal network less at risk of a breach or cyber attack.
+This also keeps your network less at risk of a breach or cyber attack.
 The likelihood of a cybercriminal targeting a large cloud is far higher than a decentralized, local solution.

-This makes a world of difference for the IoT, as it means less communication between devices and an external cloud.
+This makes a world of difference for IoT, as it means less communication between devices and an external cloud.
 The heightened level of security is what makes Edge Computing an attractive option for companies today.

 Edge Computing Helps to Reduce Operational Costs